About

 SABHA is strongly committed to providing Barrel Racing events that are safe, supportive and friendly for children.

-Child safety must be embedded in every Australian sporting organisation’s culture, reflected in their policies and procedures, and understood and practiced at all levels of the sport.
-This includes within SABHA’s own organisation where children come to participate and watch Barrel Racing.
+As child safety legislation was implemented in 2017, child safety must now be embedded in every Australian sporting organisation’s culture, and be reflected in their policies and procedures, as well as understood and practiced at all levels of sport.
+SABHA’s has implemented this legislation into it's own organisation especially as we have children from all over the country come to participate and watch our events.

-SABHA takes seriously its responsibility to provide an environment that is caring, encouraging and safe for children.
+SABHA takes seriously its responsibility to provide an environment that is caring, encouraging and safe for all children.
+Our main child safe documents have been approved and officiated by Child Services Environment Commission and policies linked to these documents have been reviewed and approved by them for application.

 President